-Japan's good record of public security and excellent customer service has made it a top destination among many tourists.
-You might assume tourists only stick to sightseeing spots like Kyoto and traditional temples because of the uniquely Japanese experience they provide.
-Still, the truth is, ultra-modern areas like Ginza in Tokyo are pretty popular among visitors from overseas as well!
+Japan's good public security record and excellent customer service have made it a top destination among many tourists.
+You might assume tourists only stick to sightseeing spots like Kyoto and traditional temples because of the unique Japanese experience they provide.
+Still, the truth is that ultra-modern areas like Ginza in Tokyo are popular among overseas visitors too!

 main image:2p2play / Shutterstock.com

 "I was surprised by how clean the streets were," remarked a Canadian man.
 "There wasn't a single rubbish bin in sight, yet you can't see rubbish anywhere on the ground.
 That's just amazing!
 Another thing that surprised me was the Kabuki-za building's exterior, with its fantastic design and lovely color combination.
 Just wonderful!"

 A British woman added, "The huge amount of high-end department stores and specialty shops lining the streets was a pretty moving sight for me!"